Looking for ways to make a tiny home seem bigger? These 8 tips will help!

 1. Get custom made furniture that fits

 From appliances and cupboards to sinks and sofas, if you really want your tiny house to work, it’s essential that you either find the smallest items possible.
 Or better yet – get them custom made to fit your house.
-This closet/desk combo below is a perfect example.
+This folding table below is a perfect example.

 Image credit: Home Designing